datatony/Getting-CleaningDataProject/CodeBook.md

   Standard Deviation of Body Gyroscope Mag by Fourier Mean of Body Gyroscope Jerk by Fourier
   Standard Deviation of Body Gyroscope Jerk by Fourier
+    Mag stands for Magnitude
+    Fourier stands for Fast Fourier Transform.
     These items represent the different measurement activities recorded by the wearable computer for each activity for each      subject

 mean
   This is the average meansurement of for each activitity_variable for each Activity for each Subject that was recorded by the wearable computer